eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--rule`

-This option specifies rules to be used.
+This option specifies the rules to be used.

 * **Argument Type**: Rules and their configuration specified with [levn](https://github.com/gkz/levn#levn--) format.
 * **Multiple Arguments**: Yes